Jeremy Doncaster: Speedway career

 Doncaster began riding for the Ipswich Witches during the 1982 British League season.
 He quickly built up his average and became a heat leader for the Suffolk club.
 He was instrumental in helping Ipswich seal the league and cup double during the 1984 British League season.

-His good form continued and by 1985 was considered one of the league's leading riders, during 1986 he recorded a 10.38 average.
+Doncaster's good form continued and by 1985 was considered one of the league's leading riders, during 1986 he recorded a 10.38 average.
 Ipswich dropped down to the second tier National League in 1988, resulting in Doncaster joining the Reading Racers, where he topped the team averages.

-In 1989, he top scored for the England national speedway team with 13 points.
+In 1989, Doncaster top scored for the England national speedway team with 13 points.
 He also finished in third place in the 1989 World Final.
 Doncaster finished equal on 12 points with countryman Simon Wigg who defeated him in a run-off for second place.

-He also rode in the Swedish League for Bysarna.
+Doncaster also rode in the Swedish League for Bysarna.
 He had also twice won the Golden Helmet of Pardubice (CZE) in 1989 and 1990.

-He experienced more success, this time with Reading, when the team won the league and cup double during the 1990 British League season and the league title during the 1992 British League season.
+Doncaster experienced more success, this time with Reading, when the team won the league and cup double during the 1990 British League season and the league title during the 1992 British League season.
 In 1994, he rejoined Ipswich and despite being considered a veteran he continued to compete as a heat leader from 1994 to 1996.
 After 1997, his average had dropped to around the six mark and he took a break from conventional speedway to concentrate on longtrack.
 He returned to race for Ipswich for three more seasons from 2000 to 2002 and was considered an Ipswich legend when he retired.

-At retirement he had earned 52 international caps for England.
+At retirement, Doncaster had earned 52 international caps for England.